freedomofpress/securedrop-docs/docs/admin/installation/email_alerts.rst

 .. _ossec_gmail:

-Using Gmail for OSSEC alerts
+Using Gmail as an SMTP relay
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It's possible SecureDrop to use Google's servers to deliver the
+It's possible for SecureDrop to use Google's servers to deliver the
 alerts, but it's not ideal from a security perspective.
 This option
 should be regarded as a backup plan.
 Keep in mind that you're leaking
 metadata about the timing of alerts to a third party — the alerts are